 Once you've created your story, you’ll want to share your work with others.
 Whether you want to make the story public or share it with a select few people, this article provides the instructions that you’ll need to do so.

 Share a story with another user to view, edit and/or manage

-With the action bar, you will be able to share a story, add collaborators, and transfer ownership without having to enter a story draft.
+With the action bar, you will be able to share a story, add collaborators, or transfer ownership without having to enter a story draft.
 You can even make a copy of the story, as a backup, or in case you want to build a similar story with the same look and feel.

 Just like with views and datasets, story owners and co-owners can share a story with a user and configure what permissions that user has on the story.
 Please note that a user must have a role in the domain before being added as a collaborator.

 Note: The following steps are for interacting with stories while in a draft.